Woodside, Old Windsor: Elton John

-The subsequent redesign and refurbishment of the house was begun in 1989 and took three years.
+The subsequent redesign and refurbishment of the house was begun in 1989 and took three years initially whilst John was on tour supporting his then current album Sleeping With The Past.
 It was carried out by Adrian Cooper-Grigg and Andrew Protheroe, with the proviso that they should attempt to create an English country house that resembled the seat of a well established family with their objects accumulated over successive generations.
 Protheroe said that John "wanted it to look like something that had evolved ...something that had happened instead of being contrived"; the pair consequently acquired many antiques and objets d'art.
 Brown described the interior decoration on his 2010 visit as consisting of "capacious sofas – an aura of Aubusson, cut moquette, damask – and deep carpets.
 There are vases spilling with flowers, elaborately carved tables, every surface covered with exquisite porcelain."
 The restrictions on building materials after the Second World War meant that Woodside's ceilings are comparatively low at only 8 ft 6 in, and to increase the perceived height of the rooms Cooper-Grigg and Protheroe added columns and mouldings and allowed draperies to pool on the floor.

 The indoor swimming pool was redesigned to resemble an ancient Roman bath and the front entrance was designed to highlight the enfilade that centres on a gazebo and waterfall in the gardens.
 A shell room was created with conches and cockle shells over a four-month period.
 An 18th-century orangery at the end of the drive was restored in the late 1990s.
 Viscount Linley designed a marquetry screen that surrounds the bed in the master bedroom, and a chest of drawers in which some of John's collection of hundreds of spectacles are kept.
 John's archive of 70,000 CDs is housed next to the gym.